 In our example, natural lighting makes the photograph more aesthetically pleasing and it also portrays how we interact with technology on a daily basis.

-The ingredients to a typical travel photograph is a person, a plane, a beach or sometimes a famous landmark.
+The ingredients to a typical travel photograph are a person, a plane, a beach or sometimes a famous landmark.
 Travel photographs that depict famous landmarks don’t embody the same sense of excitement that you get when you travel.

 As an alternative, show people taking trips.
 The experience of traveling by car, for example, is much more relatable and better represents the notion of travel.